Alpha · Open source · Apache 2.0 · An InferLabs product

 Be the vault the other MCP servers run on

 MCP servers can't see each other's traffic — but they all need credentials.
-Akasha sits beneath the stack: it supplies their secrets at launch and records who assumed what, so nothing sits in plaintext in your config.
+Akasha sits beneath the stack: it brokers their secrets and records who used what, so nothing sits in plaintext in your config.
+For git and AWS the credential is resolved per operation; for a token-only server, it's injected at launch.

 // Instead of a hardcoded token in your MCP config: